edgedb/easy-edgedb/chapter20/index.md

 For a real game our schema would probably be a lot larger with various modules.
 We might see types in different modules like `abstract type characters::Person` and `abstract type places::Place`.

 Our first type is called `HasNameAndCoffins`, which is abstract because we don't want any actual objects of this type.
-Instead, it is extended by types like `Place` because every place in our game
+Instead, it is extended by types like `Place` because every place in our game:

 1. has a name, and
 2. has a number of coffins (which is important because places without coffins are safer from vampires).